beerose/blog/content/posts/stripe-with-blitz/post.md

 In this function, I'm doing the following:

 - Initializing Stripe with a secret key.
-You can read about Stripe's keys here: https://stripe.com/docs/keys.
+You can read about Stripe's keys [here](https://stripe.com/docs/keys).
 - Using Blitz resolver to make sure users using this mutation are authorized.
 - Creating a new session with `stripe.checkout.sessions.create` and passing a config object.